United Transportation Union: History

 In 1968 exploratory talks among the four brotherhoods interested in forming one transportation union proved fruitful and plans were formulated for merging of the four operation unions into a single organization to represent all four operating crafts.
 The four unions were the Brotherhood of Locomotive Firemen and Enginemen, the Brotherhood of Railroad Trainmen, the Order of Railway Conductors and Brakemen, and the Switchmen's Union of North America.
 The first three of these were considered fraternal orders, as well as labor unions.

 In August 1968, the union presidents announced that after nine months of planning, a tentative agreement had been reached on all phases of unity.
 It was further announced that the name of the new organization would be the United Transportation Union and the target date for establishing the UTU was January 1, 1969.
 In Chicago on December 10, 1968, the tabulation of the voting revealed an overwhelming desire by the members of the four crafts to merge into a single union, and the United Transportation Union came into existence on January 1, 1969.

 The new union had 230,000 members.
 The first president was Charles Luna, formerly president of the Brotherhood of Railroad Trainmen.
 By 1978 the Union had 240,000 members in 1,000 branches.

-In 1970, the International Association of Railway Employees joined the UTU.
+In 1970, the all-black International Association of Railway Employees joined the UTU.

 In 1971 the UTU Insurance Association assumed the insurance and welfare plans of the brotherhoods who had formed the UTU.

 The UTU held its first national convention in August 1971 in Miami Beach, Florida.
 Al Chesser, National Legislative Director of the UTU, was elected to succeed Luna, who was retiring.

 In 1985, the Railroad Yardmasters of America joined.